Yongnam : Issue Of Conversion Shares And Cancellation Of Bonds Pursuant To Conversion | MarketScreener

 1. Conversion and Cancellation of Bonds, and Issue of Conversion Shares

-Pursuant to the Third Conversion, the Company has on 5 April 2022 issued and allotted in total 10,000,000 Conversion Shares to the Bondholder at a Conversion Price of S$0.05 per Share.
+Pursuant to the Fourth Conversion, the Company has on 8 April 2022 issued and allotted in total 10,000,000 Conversion Shares to the Bondholder at a Conversion Price of S$0.05 per Share.

 The Conversion Shares will rank pari passu in all respects with the existing Shares of the Company.